hunter-teacher-cert/csci77800-fall2022/README.md

   - sometimes play "Devil's advocate" to suss out unfamilar/distasteful/problematic positions.

 #### Async
-* Review pre-reading (ThinkPython Ch.1-4) as necessary, utilize `#python-fu` channel as necessary to discuss.
+* Review pre-reading (ThinkPython Ch.1-4) and additional chapters as necessary, utilize `#python-fu` channel as necessary to discuss.
 * Bookmark Ch.9-10 for reference now and later in the term.
 * Consult your summer java codebase as necessary, and re-write in python
   - Game of Nim